 Contact the SBA and/or APTAC for help mapping your path.
 These agencies can tell you about state and/or local government policies and programs designed to help you land contracts.
 They will also help you properly present your business and cultivate important relationships with influential people and decision-makers in government.

 Recognize your strengths.
 Review the materials, solutions, and services you offer, and identify those that will (or can be) a good fit for provision to government agencies.
 Make sure that whatever you offer is something you can timely and fully deliver if awarded the contract.
 The SBA, APTAC, or other local business-support resource (such as the Chamber of Commerce) can help with this important step.

-Don’t worry if you no contracts come your way immediately.
-You need to go into this with the understanding that it’s likely to take time and investments to get your foot in the door and win that first award.
+Don’t worry if no contracts come your way immediately.
+You need to go into this with the understanding that it’s likely going to take time and investment to get your foot in the door and win that first award.
 I mentioned that the public sector lacks the flexibility of the private sector, but something both share in common is how highly they value positive relationships.
 As such, you may find it wise to start small so that you can have an easier, surer shot at delivering on your promises.
 Succeed at that and you’ll begin building a positive track-record, which will translate into government agencies trusting you with progressively bigger and more lucrative awards.

 Tap into the experiences of others.
 Consult with peers, friends, and associates—even competitors on occasion--to learn from them how the world of government contracting works and what are the best-practices you should adopt.

 Register and certify.
 Make sure your business is properly registered with all applicable agencies and/or in all applicable jurisdictions.
 Also be sure to obtain applicable certifications (such as those from the SBA and APTAC, as mentioned earlier).
 Be thorough.
 Check and double-check.